nicholaswunz/JEB-commentary-database/README.md

 (4) **comparative data articles** – Studies with formal statistical analysis, but no systematic search criteria (e.g., PRISMA, search criteria);

 (5) **phylogenetic comparative articles** – Similar to comparative data articles, with the inclusion of phylogenetic analysis.

+Quantitative and comparative reviews were counted by JR, NCW, and JDK.

 ### Exclusion criteria
 - Simulation studies with no data obtained from the literature.